Responsible products and services policy statement

 Customer satisfaction

-Customer satisfaction is at the heart of what we do.
-We aim to deliver brilliant service and have adopted a set of service principles that ensure we deliver more for our customers, more of the time.
-We also measure and report how satisfied our customers are with their interactions with us through all stages of their journey.
-We have a range of tools to understand whether our customers are receiving good outcomes and their overall levels of satisfaction with our interactions.
-We also work with external independent bodies to compare our performance against others in the industry.
+We aim to deliver a brilliant experience for our customers and we measure and report on how satisfied our customers are with their interactions with us.
+We have a range of tools to understand whether our customers are receiving good outcomes and we also work with external independent bodies to compare our performance against others in the industry.

 Responsible management of debt